 Mining: solving the puzzle

 The root hash is combined with the hash of the previous block and a nonce number.
 This is a random number.
-These three items generate a new hash that will become the identifier of the block.
+These three items generate a new hash that will become the block's identifier.
 However, this hash needs to meet some criteria.

 And now we are diving into mining, giving birth to bitcoins and solving the puzzle.
-The criteria for the new hash are set by the amount of zeros that the hash has to start with.
+The new hash criteria are set by the number of zeros that the hash has to start with.
 The more zeros, the more difficult it is to find the right hash.

-When talking about solving the puzzle and that the difficulty of the puzzle is automatically adjusted, it is all about adjusting the number of zeros that the hash needs to have in the beginning.
+When talking about solving the puzzle and that the puzzle's difficulty is automatically adjusted, it is all about changing the number of zeros that the hash needs to have in the beginning.

 Finding the right hash is called mining.
-The person that finds the right hash is allowed to add the new block to the blockchain.
+The person who finds the correct hash can add the new block to the blockchain.
 So what miners do, is

 - add transactions to a block

 - combine this with the hash of the previous block

 - add a nonce make a new hash